Geology of New England: Overview

 The bedrock geology of New England was heavily influenced by various tectonic events that have occurred since the Paleozoic Era including the accretion of land masses that formed various continental terranes to the Mesozoic rifting of the Hartford Basin.

 Archean and Proterozoic eons

 In the Archean Eon Western Massachusetts and Vermont were the eastern edge of Laurentia (now the Canadian Shield).
 Laurentia is believed to have originated at the end of the Hadean, making it one of the oldest regions with continental crust, as evidenced by the discovery of Acasta Gneiss in Canada.
-At the end of the Hadean massive eruptions of felsic lava became cool enough to form permanent crust.
+At the end of the Hadean massive eruptions of felsic lava became cool enough to form a permanent crust.
 The felsic nature of Laurentia allowed it to float over the denser ocean basins that surrounded it, so it was not submerged under the then-forming oceans.
 During the Archean Eon the surface of New England was a coastal desert covered by silica-rich sediments with outcroppings of granite bedrock.